 History

 Trifork Group was founded in Denmark in 1996.
 Between 2007 and 2014, the Group was listed on Nasdaq Copenhagen.
-At the beginning of 2014, the headquarters were moved to Schindellegi, Switzerland, and Trifork Group AG was established as the holding company of the Trifork Group.
+At the beginning of 2014, the headquarters were moved to Switzerland, and Trifork Group AG was established as the holding company of the Group.
 As part of this reorganization, Trifork was delisted from Nasdaq Copenhagen.
 The company increased its international focus in these years and partnered with the software-focused private equity fund GRO Capital in 2015.
 GRO Capital exited its investment through an IPO on Nasdaq Copenhagen in May 2021.
-Today, the founder and CEO, Jørn Larsen, remains the largest shareholder with almost 20% of the shares.
+Today, the founder and CEO, Jørn Larsen, remains the largest shareholder with approximately 19% of the shares.

 In a nutshell